-Concretely, the total evolution of the qubit state, starting at time $0$, at the end of the annealing time, $t_{f}$, is described by ,
+Concretely, the total evolution of the qubit state, starting at time $0$, at the end of the annealing time, $t_{f}$, is described by,

-The model just described in this paper is inspired by the adiabatic-impulse model \cite{Garraway1997,Damski2005,Damski2006}, where an otherwise unobstructed evolution of the quantum system is considered, except at the times $t_{1}$ and $t_{2}$ where a state mixing, between the ground and the excited states, is described in the sudden approximation regime, instead of using the Landau-Zener transitions.
+The transfer matrix model described in this paper is inspired by the adiabatic-impulse model \cite{Garraway1997,Damski2005,Damski2006}, describing the evolution of the quantum system considered, except at the times $t_{1}$ and $t_{2}$ where is described in the sudden approximation regime.
 The sudden approximation has been used to explain the Stuckelberg interference in superconducting qubits caused by periodic latching modulation \cite{Silveri2015}.
-To our knowledge, it is the first time such physical explanation applied in the context of QA.
+To our knowledge, it is the first time such physical explanation applied in the context of a QA protocol.